Here at Well Kept Wallet, we’re firm believers in having life insurance. Having a life insurance policy is critical to any solid financial plan.

 Founded in 1836, they have offices in North America, Europe and Asia.
-Banner offers term life insurance policies for ten, fifteen, twenty, twenty-five and thirty year terms.
+Banner offers term life insurance policies for ten to thirty year terms.

-They offer no medical exam policies for up to $500,000 – one of the highest available – however applicants are required to be between twenty and fifty years of age to qualify for these policies.
+They offer no medical exam policies for up to $500,000 – one of the highest available.
+However, applicants must be between twenty and fifty years of age to qualify for these policies.

 So while their approved age range is rather strict, their policy amounts are quite generous.

 Americo Life Insurance Company is a well-established life insurance company with a rating of “A” (excellent) with A.M.
 Best.

 They’re also one of the largest privately held, independent insurance groups in the U.S..
 Americo offers term life insurance policies with no medical exam required.
 You can buy policies with twenty or thirty year terms.